 - Teacher’s Forum

 *James B. Davis was born on this date in 1916.
 He was a Black gospel music singer and a founder of The Dixie Hummingbirds, one of the longest-lasting and most influential groups in gospel music.

-During a lifetime of touring and recording, he was the business leader and disciplinarian.
+During a lifetime of touring and recording, he was a business leader and disciplinarian.
 Highlights include singing at the 1966 Newport Folk Festival and recording with Paul Simon on his 1973 song "Loves Me Like a Rock."
-The Dixie Hummingbirds cover of the Paul Simon song won a 1973 Grammy Award in the soul gospel category.
-They also had a nomination in 2007 for best traditional gospel album, for Still Keeping It Real (MCG Records).
+The Dixie Hummingbirds' cover of the Paul Simon song won a 1973 Grammy Award in the soul gospel category.
+They also had a nomination in 2007 for the best traditional gospel album for Still Keeping It Real (MCG Records).
 He helped cement its later reputation for dazzling harmonies and elaborate dance moves borrowed from spirited church services.

-He remained leader, manager and chief disciplinarian of the group until retiring in 1984.
-By that time, the group was regarded as one of the most venerable of the pop-gospel entertainment partnerships of the past century.
-James B. Davis died of a heart ailment in Philadelphia, Pennsylvania on April 17, 2007.
+He remained the group's leader, manager, and chief disciplinarian until retiring in 1984.
+By then, the group was regarded as one of the most venerable pop-gospel entertainment partnerships of the past century.
+James B. Davis died of a heart ailment in Philadelphia, Pennsylvania, on April 17, 2007.